processing/pr05-grant/2025_BuildingBridges/monthly-reports/pr05_2025_July_report_Vaivaswat_Dubey.md

 The plans for next month are focused on two main areas:

 1. **Comparison Engine and Testing Infrastructure** - I will continue development of the pixelmatch-based comparison engine which will involve testing it with the images generated in the p5 and processing environment.
+This includes establishing tolerance thresholds and acceptance criteria for visual differences, determining what percentage of pixel differences should trigger test failures versus passes, and creating a standardized approach for handling false positives in automated visual testing.

 2. **Adapter Development** - I plan to complete the initial implementation of both the processing and p5 adapter which involve building the visual testing infrastructure for both the project.
-While p5 already uses vitest for the test and visual tests have already been integrated, Processing will require a complete setup from scratch.
+Given that p5.js already uses Vitest and has integrated visual tests, while Processing will require a complete setup from scratch, I will prioritize the Processing adapter development to establish the foundational infrastructure needed for that ecosystem.

-In August I will be finishing the comparison engine implementation and will start testing these automated comparison systems with actual Processing and p5 development workflows to ensure they can effectively catch regressions and visual inconsistencies.
+In August I will be finishing the comparison engine implementation and will start testing these automated comparison systems with actual Processing and p5.js development workflows to ensure they can effectively catch regressions and visual inconsistencies.